Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/running-the-app.md

     - `ClientId`: The client ID of the Surveys app.
     - `ClientSecret`: The key that your generated when you registered the Surveys application in Azure AD.
     - `WebApiResourceId`: The App ID URI that you specified when you created the Surveys.WebAPI application in Azure AD.
     - `TenantId`: The object ID for your Azure AD tenant.
-To find this value in the Azure portal, navigate to your tenant and click View **Endpoints**.
+To find this value in the Azure portal, navigate to your tenant.
+Click **Applications**, then click **View Endpoints** at the bottom of the portal.
 The tenant ID is the GUID that appears in the endpoint URLs.
-    - `Endpoint`: URL of the Redis cache.
+    - `Endpoint`: Host name of the Redis cache, `[DNS name].redis.cache.windows.net`.
     - `Password`: Primary key for the Redis cache.

 4. Save the updated secrets.json file.